$M^3-Verse$: A "Spot the Difference" Challenge for Large Multimodal Models: Diagnostic Analysis: Isolating the Bottleneck

-We evaluated this method on InternVL3.5-Instruct~\cite{InternVL3.5} and Qwen3-VL-Instruct at 4B and 8B scale.
-The results, presented in Fig~\ref{fig:baseline}, demonstrate a remarkable improvement over the standard end-to-end approach.
-Crucially, this significant enhancement in performance is achieved without the need for any elaborately designed prompts, highlighting the inherent effectiveness and simplicity of our method.
+We conducted this diagnostic experiment on \simsubset~with \texttt{InternVL3.5}~\cite{InternVL3.5} and \texttt{Qwen3-VL}~\cite{qwen3-vl} at 4B and 8B scale .
+As presented in Fig.~\ref{fig:baseline}, the results demonstrate a stark contrast between standard end-to-end performance and the text-oracle setting.
+This significant discrepancy exposes profound mechanistic flaws in how current LMMs handle long-term comparative reasoning.

-\textbf{Significant Overall Performance Improvement.} Here we utilize the LMM for all stages: generating clip captioning, summarization and eventually answering.
-The hierarchical captioning method consistently and significantly outperforms the standard direct video QA method across most tested models.
-For instance, InternVL3.5-8B-Instruct~\cite{InternVL3.5} sees its overall accuracy jump by over 7 absolute points.
-Similarly, Qwen3-VL-8B-Instruct achieves an improvement of more than 4 absolute points compared to its standard counterpart.
-This shows that structuring the reasoning process yields a more effective and robust understanding.
+\paragraph{\textbf{Performance Discrepancy under the Text-Oracle Setting.}} Here we utilize the LMM to execute all stages of the probe: generating clip captions, summarizing them, and eventually answering the question based on the text.
+The results in Fig.~\ref{fig:baseline} reveal that this text-oracle setup consistently and significantly yields higher performance than the standard direct video QA baseline across most tested models.
+For instance, \texttt{InternVL3.5-8B-Instruct}~\cite{InternVL3.5} sees its overall accuracy jump by over 7 absolute points when evaluated through this text-only intermediate route.
+Similarly, \texttt{Qwen3-VL-8B-Instruct}~\cite{qwen3-vl} achieves an improvement of more than 4 absolute points compared to its standard end-to-end counterpart.
+The most pronounced discrepancies appear in the \textbf{``inter-state''} evaluation, which represents the core comparative challenge of our benchmark.
+For \texttt{InternVL3.5-8B-Instruct}~\cite{InternVL3.5}, a massive portion of initially incorrect predictions are successfully converted to correct answers under the text-oracle setting, causing the ``inter-state'' average score to skyrocket by nearly 9 absolute points.
+A similar leap of nearly 7 absolute points is observed for \texttt{InternVL3.5-4B-Instruct}~\cite{InternVL3.5}.
+Conversely, the performance on intra-state tasks remains relatively stable with minimal fluctuation.

-\textbf{Dramatically Enhanced Inter-State Reasoning.} The most pronounced improvements are observed in the \textbf{`inter-state'} evaluation, which is the core challenge of our benchmark.
-As shown in Fig~\ref{fig:inter}, for InternVL3.5-8B-Instruct~\cite{InternVL3.5}, the `inter-state' average score skyrockets by near 9 absolute points from the standard setting.
-A similar leap of near 7 absolute points is seen in InternVL3.5-4B-Instruct~\cite{InternVL3.5}.
-The gains in inter-state \textbf{attribute recognition} and \textbf{reasoning} are particularly notable.
-This strongly suggests that the hierarchical approach, by forcing the model to explicitly serialize the timeline of events into a textual narrative, effectively mitigates the tendency of end-to-end models to overlook or conflate subtle temporal changes, leading to a far superior understanding of state transitions.